avosa/hedera-sdk-zig/README.md

 # Hedera SDK for Zig

+## ⚠️ Disclaimer: Software Under Development ⚠️

-**Disclaimer:** Hedera SDK for Zig is an independent, community-created SDK.
+Hedera SDK for Zig is an **independent, community-created SDK**.
 It is **not affiliated with, endorsed, or officially maintained by Hedera Hashgraph, LLC**.

-Use this library at your own risk and review its behavior carefully before relying on it in production.
+Please be aware of the following:

+- The SDK is **not fully tested** and may contain bugs or incomplete functionality.
+- The SDK has **not been audited for security** or correctness; **Use in production with caution** — carefully review, test, and monitor before integrating into critical systems. 🚧
+- Additional features, optimizations, and improvements are planned for future releases.
+- Future updates may introduce breaking changes as development progresses.
+- If you encounter errors or unexpected behavior, please open an issue — your feedback is invaluable in improving the SDK.

+---

 ## Overview

-This project brings Hedera SDK functionality to the Zig programming language.
-It is under active development and continues to evolve.
-The SDK is being built with reference to the [Hedera Technology Compatibility Kit (TCK)](https://github.com/hiero-ledger/hiero-sdk-tck) to help ensure consistency with other SDKs.
-Expect rapid iteration.
+This project brings **Hedera SDK functionality** to the **Zig programming language**.
+It is being built with reference to the [Hedera Technology Compatibility Kit (TCK)](https://github.com/hiero-ledger/hiero-sdk-tck) to help ensure consistency with other SDKs.

+Expect **rapid iteration** as the project evolves.

 ## Status and Focus